Jrayp/Moku/README.md

 ## State
 Currently in very early, untested alpha.
 Missing features, probably a bit unwieldy, unintuitive, and busted.
 Will be made PERFECT.. maybe.

+At this stage I am very open to moderate redesign.
+I'm aware that this is not perfect, and I have some ideas of my own, but if you have any suggestions let me know.
+For now it is definitely at least functional (barring hidden bugs).

 This documentation is also not yet complete.
 Refer to the demo project, and the function guide below, to infer how its used.
 A guide will be posted in the future.

 Please help me fix the typos, and poor wording in this document, when you come across them! (edit, and issue a pull request)